Skip to navigation Skip to content Skip to footer

 • How does this app tell users about changes that could affect its privacy practices?

-How to Share your Data
+How to share your data

 What are my rights under the Health Insurance Portability and Accountability Act (HIPAA)?

-Are third-party apps required to follow HIPAA?
+Do third-party apps need to follow HIPAA?

-Developing with UCare APIs
+Developing with UCare Application Programming Interfaces (APIs)